s-heins/articles/git/01 Introduction/Introduction.md

 # A practical introduction to git – jumping in with both feet

 If you're a developer, you have probably heard about git.
-If you haven't used it yourself yet, or not a lot, you might also be a bit scared by all the different words, commits, branches, pushing, cherry-picking, rebasing, … what is all that stuff?
+If you haven't used it yourself yet, or not a lot, you might also be a bit scared by all the different words – commits, branches, pushing, cherry-picking, rebasing, … what is all that stuff?
 And why is version control so hard?
 What if I do the wrong thing and I end up losing everything?

 First up, git doesn't lose anything you have committed.
 It might be a bit harder to find but don't despair.
 We'll get you there.
 But let's start at the beginning without any looming threat of losing your changes.